This new community is the Gold Coast’s biggest ever urban renewal project. It’s also Australia’s first build-to-rent development.

-Smith Collective is Australia’s very first build-to-rent development, and properties are now available for long-term residential rentals.
+Smith Collective is Australia’s very first build-to-rent development.

-Now that the buildings have reverted to their long-term states (with their Games-mode modifications removed) tenants are moving in and many are professionals and students from the health and knowledge precinct.
+The buildings have well and truly reverted to their long-term states (with their Games-mode modifications removed).
+Many tenants are professionals and students from the health and knowledge precinct.

 Smith Collective carries a responsibility to be socially, financially and environmentally sustainable.
 Accordingly, we designed it as a community that adapted to the Games, rather than the other way around.

-Smith Collective is a pilot project for the new Green Star Communities sustainability tool and has achieved a 6-Star rating.
+Smith Collective was a pilot project for the new Green Star Communities sustainability tool and achieved a 6-Star rating.

 The project also achieved six leaves using the UDIA EnviroDevelopment rating tool in the areas of ecosystems, waste management, energy, materials and community.